 Get bars in the specified date range from the MetaTrader 5 terminal.

 [in] Timeframe the bars are requested for.
-Set by a value from the MT5_TIMEFRAME enumeration.
+Set by a value from the TIMEFRAME enumeration.
+Required unnamed parameter.

 See the CopyRates() function for more information.

 When creating the 'datetime' object, Python uses the local time zone, while MetaTrader 5 stores tick and bar open time in UTC time zone (without the shift).
 Therefore, 'datetime' should be created in UTC time for executing functions that use time.
-The data obtained from MetaTrader 5 have UTC time, but Python applies the local time shift again when trying to print them.
-Thus, the obtained data should also be corrected for visual presentation.
+Data received from the MetaTrader 5 terminal has UTC time.